scenehub4d/SceneHub/README.md

 ### Option 1.
 Full Dataset via OSN

-The **full SceneHub dataset** is hosted on the [Open Storage Network (OSN)](https://openstoragenetwork.github.io/), an NSF-funded distributed data sharing and transfer service based on S3 buckets and integrated with [Internet2](https://internet2.edu/).
-Institutions connected to Internet2 can benefit from high-speed transfers.
+The SceneHub dataset is hosted on the [Open Storage Network (OSN)](https://openstoragenetwork.github.io/), an NSF-funded distributed data sharing and transfer service based on S3 storage.
+OSN is connected to [Internet2](https://internet2.edu/), and institutions on Internet2 can benefit from high-speed transfers.
 In our tests from the CMU campus, we observed speeds of up to ~1.5 Gbps for upload and ~600 Mbps for download.

-The recommended way to access OSN-hosted data is via [rclone](https://rclone.org/docs/), a command-line program for managing files on cloud storage.
+The recommended way to access OSN-hosted data is via [rclone](https://rclone.org/docs/).

 **Step 1: Install rclone**